Qabala District: Rivers

-The mountainous relief forms and high humidity of climate in the Gabala district is the primary reason for the formation of a thick river network in this region.
-The length of 486 rivers out of 8359 running in Azerbaijan territory is more than 10 km and 12 of them, and also 2 of 23 having the length more than 100 km flowing from South slope of Greater Caucasus are located in Gabala.
-Gara, Tikanli, Bum Hamzali, Damiraparan and Vandam are considered the main rivers running in Gabala which are the branches of the Turyanchay and Goychay rivers.
+The mountainous relief forms and high humidity of the climate in the Gabala district are the primary reasons for the formation of a thick river network in this region.
+The length of 486 rivers out of 8359 running in Azerbaijan territory is more than 10 km and 12 of them, and also 2 of 23 having a length of more than 100 km flowing from the south slope of the Greater Caucasus, are located in Gabala.
+Gara, Tikanli, Bum Hamzali, Damiraparan, and Vandam are considered the main rivers running in Gabala, which are the branches of the Turyanchay and Goychay rivers.
 The water supply of these rivers consists of subsoil water (40-50%), rainwater (25-30%), and snow water (20-30%) depending on seasons.

 Lakes

-The most of lakes in the territory of the Gabala region formed by glaciers and located usually in mountainous areas.
-Tufanghol (3 277 m height from the sea level), Kulak ghol (3 380 m height from the sea level which is also the highest lake in the region), Gotur ghol, Ismayil Bey Gutgachinli lake (3 305 m height from the sea level), and Nohur lake are the major lakes mostly fed with snow and glacier waters.
+Most of the lakes in the territory of the Gabala region were formed by glaciers and are usually located in mountainous areas.
+Tufanghol (3 277 m height from sea level), Kulak ghol (3,380 m height from sea level, which is also the highest lake in the region), Gotur ghol, Ismayil Bey Gutgachinli Lake (3,305 m height from sea level), and Nohur Lake are the major lakes mostly fed with snow and glacier waters.

 Economy

-Gabala district is located in Shaki-Zagatala Economic Region in the north-western part of Azerbaijan (southern hills of Great Caucasus Mountains).
+The Gabala district is located in the Shaki-Zagatala Economic Region in the northwestern part of Azerbaijan (southern hills of the Great Caucasus Mountains).
 The main sector of the regional economy is based on agriculture.
-The agriculture of the region encompasses tobacco-cultivation, silkworm breeding, tea-growing, floriculture, paddy growing, fruit-growing, grain-growing, winegrowing, and sheep breeding.
-In 2015, over the different branches of the economy the total value of production were in the amount of 203,517 manat, compared to the same period of last year gross output in industry increased by 130 thousand AZN or 0.5%, agriculture 3.244 AZN or 5,6%, construction - 25.222 thousand AZN or 40.4%, transport - 246 thousand AZN or 7.3%, communication - 13 thousand AZN or 1.2%, trade - 457 thousand AZN or 1.97% in Gabala region.
-Also in 2016, construction and installation works were completed in the ski centre and the "Tufandag" hotel being part of the "Tufandag" Winter-Summer Tourism Complex.
+The agriculture of the region encompasses tobacco-cultivation, silkworm breeding, tea growing, floriculture, paddy growing, fruit-growing, grain growing, wine growing, and sheep breeding.